comcat/glassware/helloworld/README.md

 Download the gradle-1.11-bin.zip from http://www.gradle.org, unpack it into /path/to/gradle-1.11

-Install the Android SDK 4.0.3(API 15) and Glass Development Kit Sneak Peek and Android Build Tools 19.0.3 through Android SDK Manager.
+Install the Android SDK 4.4.2(API 19) and 'Glass Development Kit Preview' and Android Build Tools 19.0.3 through Android SDK Manager.
 The SDK is located at /path/to/android-sdk-linux